layershift/enscale-docs/pages/02.getting-started/05.create-environment/docs.10.md

 ##### Step 4 - Create your environment

-When all your nodes are selected, click **Create**.The new environment will be created and added to your list of environments within a few minutes.
+When all your nodes are selected, click **Create**.
+The new environment will be created and added to your list of environments within a few minutes.
 For environments that have multiple nodes, the creation may take a while, you will also receive an email when it's done.

 !!!
 For certain node types you will receive separate emails with access details upon their creation.